InseeFr/Bauhaus/docs/en/user-guide/concept.md

 ---

+## <a id="send-concept">Send a concept</a>

+It is possible to send a concept from the description page of a concept.

+- Click on the button <span style="color: blue">Send</span> on the top of the page.
+A new page is then displayed, allowing you to send an email to a recipient with the description of the concept in ODT format as an attachment, as well as a link to the concept page in the application.
+The subject of the email and the text can be changed to personalize the message;

+***NB: This service is not linked to the directory: you must enter the complete email address for all recipients.***

+- When the recipient's email address is filled and the text is ready, click on the button in the top right corner <span style="color: blue">Send</span> to send the email.

+---

 ## <a id="publish-concept">Publish a concept</a>

 It is possible to publish a concept from the concept description page.
 Only the owner of the concept, or by delegation the Quality unit (after exchanging emails), is authorised to publish a concept.